MilhouseVH/autoaway.py/README.md

                          prior to off peak commencing..Use 24-hour notation for HH:MM.
                          Both a start and end time must be specified for off-peak to be enabled.
+  -ce MIUNUTES, --check-every MIUNUTES
+                         Schedule device checks at regular MINUTES intervals, eg. 5, or
+                         10. Range 1..60.
+Default is 15.
   -os SECONDS, --occupied-sleep SECONDS
-                         Sleep interval to be used when property is oocupied -vs SECONDS, --vacant-sleep SECONDS
+                         Alternative sleep interval used when property is oocupied.
+                         Specified in seconds.
+Less regular than --check-every.
+  -vs SECONDS, --vacant-sleep SECONDS
-                         Sleep interval to be used when property is vacant -n FILENAME, --notify FILENAME
+                         Sleep interval to be used when property is vacant.
+Default is 15 seconds.
+  -n FILENAME, --notify FILENAME
                          Execute FILENAME when change of occupancy occurs - passed "here" or "away" as argument